kyma-project/busola/README.md

 ## Troubleshooting

-> **TIP:** To solve most of the problems with the Console development, clear the browser cache or do a hard refresh of the website.
+> **TIP:** To solve most of the problems with the Busola development, clear the browser cache or do a hard refresh of the website.

 ### CI fails on PRs related to staging dependencies

 Remove the `node_modules` folder and the `package-lock.json` file in all libraries in the [`components`](./components) folder and on the root.
 Then rerun the `npm run bootstrap` command in the root context and push all the changes.

-### Can't access `console.kyma.local` and `console-dev.kyma.local:4200` after hibernating the Minikube cluster
+### Can't access `busola.kyma.local` and `busola-dev.kyma.local:4200` after hibernating the Minikube cluster

-Follow the guidelines from [this](https://kyma-project.io/docs/#troubleshooting-basic-troubleshooting-can-t-log-in-to-the-console-after-hibernating-the-minikube-cluster) document to solve the problem.
+Follow the guidelines from [this](https://kyma-project.io/docs/#troubleshooting-basic-troubleshooting-can-t-log-in-to-the-busola-after-hibernating-the-minikube-cluster) document to solve the problem.

 ### Check the availability of a remote cluster